 About three miles east of Keswick, there's a mini-Stonehenge drenched in Lake District beauty: the Castlerigg Stone Circle.
 For some reason, 70 percent of England's stone circles are here in the northern region of Cumbria.
 Castlerigg is one of the best and oldest in Britain, and an easy stop for drivers.
 The circle — 90 feet across and 5,000 years old — has 38 stones mysteriously laid out on a line between the two tallest peaks on the horizon.
 They served as a celestial calendar for ritual celebrations.

-Imagine this setting as ancient people filled the clearing in spring to celebrate fertility, in late summer to commemorate the harvest, and in the winter to mark the winter solstice and the coming renewal of light.
+I like to imagine this setting when ancient people filled the clearing in spring to celebrate fertility, in late summer to commemorate the harvest, and in the winter to mark the winter solstice and the coming renewal of light.
 Festival dates were dictated by how the sun rose and set in relation to the stones.
 The more that modern academics study this circle, the more meaning they find in the placement of the stones.
 For maximum "goose pimples" — as they say in England — be here at sunset.

 The Lake District is a land where humanity takes a few steps back and looks on as nature rules.
 The weather, like a dark army, storms overhead.
 Hiking along a ridge, buffeted by wind, and marveling at the commanding, 360-degree view makes me feel small, yet ready to take on the world.